sematic-ai/sematic/docs/execution-modes.md

 syntax, and dependency packaging, Sematic can do a great deal to save you from a lot of wasted time.

-In Sematic,
+In Sematic, how your pipelines execute is dictated by your choice of **Resolver**.

-Sematic provides the following execution stragegies:
+Sematic provides the following resolution strategies:

-## Silent execution
+## Silent resolution

-Silent execution runs your code locally (i.e. on your machine) and does not write anything to the database.
+`SilentResolver` runs your code locally (i.e. on your machine) and does not write anything to the database.
 Your pipeline will not show up in the UI.

 This is useful for quick debugging in a Python console, or writing tests.